Vehrik/FarOut/Characters/Core_Stats.md

     mechanics within the game that allow to both temporarily and permanently increase and decrease your Cores.

-    At Levels 3, 6 and 9 you are given an additional Core Point to spend how you wish.

     A score of 0 for any Core is considered to be the average for an able-bodied adult human.